 Background: Reduction of central line associated bloodstream infections (CLABSI) is a priority of the World Health Organization, Centers for disease Control, the Joint Commission, and OHSU.
 CLABSI is caused by healthcare workers, and, as a “never event”, is considered unreimbursable by the Centers for Medicare Services.
 CLABSI has a reported mortality of 12-25% and costs the US health care system approximately $2.3 billion yearly.
 The CDC estimates 1 in 20 patients gets an infection each year while receiving medical care.
 About 41,000 bloodstream infections strike hospital central line patients each year.
 Strategies to reduce infection include hand hygiene, glove use, and hub and medical tubing care.

-A US Provisional patent application was filed 12/10/2013.
+A US Provisional patent application was filed 12/10/2013 and a US Non-provisional patent application was filed 12/09/2014.
 A working prototype has been produced and utilized in the medical setting.

 - Matthias Merkel, SM.Anesthesiology & Perioperative Medicine